How to setup an encrypted server

 Add your public SSH key to either

-depending on if you want to connect as root or a sudo user (remember to set the correct permissionschmod -R u=rwX,g=,o= .ssh
+/root/.ssh/authorized_keysor/home/<user>/.ssh/authorized_keysdepending on if you want to connect as root or a sudo user (remember to set the correct permissionschmod -R u=rwX,g=,o= .ssh).

 -